Katarzyna Bazarnik, PhD, UJ: Liberature in translation

-Postcolonial Studies Center, IFA and Academia Europaea Wrocław Knowledge Hub
+Postcolonial Studies Centre, IFA, and Academia Europaea Wrocław Knowledge Hub

-Liberature is a kind of literature in which text and its material form constitute an organic whole in accordance with the authors intention.
-The name of the genre was proposed in 1999 by Polish poet Zenon Fajfer.“Liberatura” is also the name of an imprint of Korporacja Ha!art Publishing House, an editorial project of Katarzyna Bazarnik and Zenon Fajfer.
-Each title published in the imprint has its own unique shape which is dictated by the requirements of its authorially shaped text.
+Liberature is a kind of literature in which text and its material form constitute an organic whole in accordance with the author’s intention.
+The name of the genre was proposed in 1999 by Polish poet Zenon Fajfer. „Liberatura” is also the name of an imprint of Korporacja Ha!art Publishing House, an editorial project of Katarzyna Bazarnik and Zenon Fajfer.
+Each title published under the imprint has its own unique shape which is dictated by the requirements of its authorially shaped text.
 The books trespass editorial conventions and often have unconventional shapes.
-Described as “the most astonishing publishing series in Poland,” it has attracted international attention and been presented at literary festivals, book fairs and conferences all over the world (the USA: New York City, Philadelphia, Chicago, Oakland; the UK, Ireland, France, Germany, Italy, Romania, Bulgaria; Asia: Japan, Taiwan).
+Described as “the most astonishing publishing series in Poland,” it attracted international attention and was presented at literary festivals, book fairs, and conferences all over the world (the USA: New York City, Philadelphia, Chicago, and Oakland; the UK, Ireland, France, Germany, Italy, Romania, and Bulgaria; Asia: Japan and Taiwan).

-Dr Katarzyna Bazarnik is assistant professor in the Institute of English Studies at the Jagiellonian University in Krakow, translator, curator of Liberature Reading Room.
-Together with Zenon Fajfer she wrote Oka-leczenie (Mute-I-Late 2000) and (O)patrzenie (Ga(u)ze 2003).
-They also co-edit “Liberatura” series of Ha!art Publishing House.
+Katarzyna Bazarnik, PhD is an Assistant Professor at the Institute of English Studies at the Jagiellonian University in Krakow, translator, and curator of the Liberature Reading Room.
+Together with Zenon Fajfer, she wrote Oka-leczenie (Mute-I-Late 2000) and (O)patrzenie (Ga(u)ze 2003).
+They also co-edit the „Liberatura” series of Ha!art Publishing House.
 Author of Joyce and Liberature (2011) and Liberature.
 A Book-bound Genre (2016), editor of volumes of essays, including James Joyce and After.
 Writer and Time (2010), Incarnations of Textual Materiality.
 From Modernism to Liberature (2014) and monograph issues of a translation journal on J. Joyce and B.S.
-Johnson.
-She has translated Fajfer’s Liberature or Total Literature.
-Collected Essays 1999-2009, and his multimedia poetry volume dwadzieścia jeden liter/ten letters (2010).
+Johnson, she has translated Fajfer’s Liberature or Total Literature.
+Collected Essays 1999-2009 and his multimedia poetry volume dwadzieścia jeden liter/ten letters (2010).
 Her translation of B.S Johnson’s The Unfortunates was awarded at the Wrocław Good Books Fair in 2008.